 Freedom of expression, advocacy of humanist values

-Furthermore, in 2020 a new Criminal Code was approved that punishes with imprisonment any offense to the president and vice-president, the organization of “undeclared or prohibited” demonstrations, and the act of “sharing false news where that results or could result in” disturbance to public order.
+Furthermore, in 2020, amendments to the Criminal Code were approved that punish with imprisonment any offense to the president and vice-president, as well as acts of “sharing false news that results or could result in” disturbance to public order.